Womble Bond Dickinson

-Womble Bond Dickinson is a transatlantic law firm formed in 2017 as a result of a merger between UK-based Bond Dickinson LLP and US-based Womble Carlyle Sandridge & Rice, LLP.
-The combination followed a strategic alliance announcement made in 2016.
-The firm has 27 locations across the United States and the United Kingdom offering services in 12 different sectors.
+Womble Bond Dickinson is a transatlantic law firm formed in 2017 as a result of a merger between UK-based Bond Dickinson LLP and US-based Womble Carlyle Sandridge & Rice, LLP, following a strategic alliance announced in 2016.
+The firm has 32 locations across the United States and the United Kingdom offering services in 12 different sectors.

 The combination created Womble Bond Dickinson (International) LLP; a company limited by guarantee in which Womble Bond Dickinson (UK) LLP and Womble Bond Dickinson (US) LLP, operate as separate non-profit-sharing partnerships.

-Overview

-Womble Bond Dickinson employs approximately 1,000 lawyers located in 27 offices in the UK and US.
-Womble Bond Dickinson is a member of Lex Mundi, a global organization of independent law firms.

 History

 UK-based law firm Bond Dickinson LLP commenced trading on May 1, 2013.
 This alliance was a result of a merger between Dickinson Dees and Bond Pearce.
 Prior to the merger, Dickinson Dees (whose history dates back to 1975) registered as an LLP in 2006.
 Bond Pearce (founded in 1887) registered as an LLP in 2005.

 Womble Carlyle's history dates back to 1876 and was named after its early partners including B.S.
 Womble and Irving E. Carlyle.

 In January 2016, Womble Carlyle named Betty Temple chairwoman and CEO, and she became one of only a handful of women to sit at the helm of a large national law firm.
 Temple's appointment represented several milestones for Womble Carlyle.
 She became the youngest chairperson in the firm's 140-year history, the first chairperson to be located outside of the firm's original Winston-Salem office, and the first woman to lead the firm.

-As part of Womble Bond Dickinson, Temple is now US CEO and co-chair with UK Managing Partner, Paul Stewart (appointed in February 2022).
+As part of Womble Carlyle Bond Dickinson, Temple is now United States CEO and Co-Chair with UK Managing Partner, Paul Stewart (appointed in February 2022).

-In March 2020, the firm laid off members of its workforce and reduced compensation for some attorneys and staff due to the COVID-19 pandemic.
+Womble Bond Dickinson has continued to expand via mergers, including with Lewis Roca in September 2024 which created a firm with 1300 legal staff and a turnover of $742 million.
+However, it has also been rebuffed by some possible merger candidates, notably BDB Pitmans who rejected a merger bid in February 2023 over concerns about a 'poor cultural fit.'

+Controversies

+Negligence cases

+Womble Bond Dickinson has several times been accused of professional negligence.
+In 2018 they were accused of giving poor advice to a businessman, Mr Day, of not telling him he could be tried summarily in a magistrates court for an offence he had committed, rather than being tried on indictment where the penalties were £450,000 instead of £20,000.
+His civil suit against Womble Bond Dickinson was dismissed on the grounds it appeared to be an attempt to overturn a court verdict by other means, but the court did note that he would but for this have had legitimate grounds for a negligence claim as the advice he had been given was not correct.

+In April 2024 Womble Bond Dickinson was sued for £126 million by a consortium of real estate developers after a large property deal in Kensington collapsed when Womble Bond Dickinson unnecessarily demanded a £1 million indemnity from the other party.
+As of February 2025, the case is ongoing.